 The Pritzker Hageman explosion lawyers represent heart injury victims and their families.
 Explosions can cause serious injuries that impact the rest of your life.
 Our legal team understands that you need answers, justice, and financial security for your future.

-The initial blast wave of an explosion can create blunt force trauma to the chest, exerting overpressure on the heart causing injuries including:
+When the initial blast wave of an explosion causes blunt force trauma to the chest, the following types of heart injuries can occur.

-Secondary injury in a blast occurs when shrapnel or flying debris pierces the skin, creating an open wound.
+Secondary injury in a blast can occur when shrapnel or flying debris pierces the skin, creating an open wound.
 These injuries include lacerations of arteries, veins, heart valves, and muscle that can cause hemorrhaging.